Lionsberg/lionsberg-wiki/Meditation 5.md

 # Meditation 5

 We now know that we all have One uniting Source of origin, One uniting mission for our lives, and One uniting Ultimate Goal.
-We should [[Act As If]] that were True.
+What if we were to [[Act As If]] that were True?

 ___